Skip to contents

 .limit

 Number of records to return.
 This can be used instead of manual pagination.
 By default it is NULL, which means that the defaults of the Canvas API are used.
 You can set it to a number to request more (or less) records, and also to Inf to request all records.
-Note, that if you request many records, then multiple Canva API calls are used to get them, and this can take a potentially long time.
+Note, that if you request many records, then multiple Canvas API calls are used to get them, and this can take a potentially long time.

 .send_headers